pybuilder/pybuilder.github.io/documentation/plugins.md

 ### Installing dependencies

-*pybuilder* manages build and runtime dependencies for you.
+*PyBuilder* manages build and runtime dependencies for you.
 Use the ```python.install_dependencies``` module to activate dependency management.
 This will make the following tasks available :